-On the morning of July 1, 2008 I kissed my wife goodbye, and got on my bike to ride to work.
-Things were getting busy at work, so getting in early would allow me to get started on some things I needed to do.
+On the morning of July 1, 2008 I got on my bike to ride to work.
 But things didn’t go according to plan …

 The accident occurred on a fairly busy street about 2 or 3 miles from our house.
 I was going along at a pretty good clip (about 25 mph), when a driver who was lost and late for a job interview cut me off.
 I hit his Ford F150 truck just behind the passenger door, and then rolled under the vehicle.
-His right rear wheel rolled over my head.
 Apparently I was conscious for a short time following the accident, but I recall nothing.
 You can read a little about what I remember from the day of the accident, or check out my reading the police report from the accident.

 My injuries included a collapsed lung, many broken facial bones, broken ribs, broken scapula and collarbone, and lost vision in my left eye.
 More seriously, I’d incurred a Traumatic Brain Injury.
 I’d damaged an artery on the left side of my head, which then started to bleed into the gap between my skull and dura.
 I required a Craniotomy to stop the bleeding and save my life.
 A portion of my skull was removed to permit my injured brain to swell and then heal.
 I was placed into an medically-induced coma for about a week to permit this healing to begin.

 I’m very lucky to be here.
 And I had lots of help along the way.
-My friends spent lots of time watching over me in the hospital and at home.
-My colleagues at work demonstrated lots of support.
+My friends and family spent lots of time watching over me in the hospital and at home.
 My brother spent a large portion of the summer up here in the Seattle area, spending time with me.
 My parents spent hours with me, and with the kids.
 My children were big helps around the house, and showed much strength in dealing with their dad’s serious accident.
-And my wife was amazing as a medical advocate, caregiver, and a single parent while I was waylaid for months.

 Through this amazing combination of excellent medical care, good fortune, and wonderful love and support, I’ve been able to recover a good deal from this.
-Today, I’m able to work, swim, run, drive, and to be a loving parent and spouse.
+Today, I’m able to work, swim, run, drive, and to be a engaged and loving dad to my daughters.

 While recovering, I looked for ways to build my physical, cognitive and emotional health as well as re-establish my independence.
 When I was able to walk, I began walking everywhere I could.
 Nine months and three days after my accident, I completed the Yakima River Canyon Marathon.
 I completed a total of ten marathons and ultra events between April and November of 2009.